PCA-Guided Quantile Sampling: Preserving Data Structure in Large-Scale Subsampling: Numerical Study

 \subsubsection{Logistic Regression with Synthesized Data}

-This experiment evaluates the effectiveness of PCA-QS versus SRS in preserving predictive structure for supervised learning.
+This experiment evaluates the effectiveness of PCA-based Quantile Sampling (PCA-QS) versus Simple Random Sampling (SRS) in preserving predictive structure for supervised learning.
 We use logistic regression on a synthetic dataset designed to exhibit complex feature interactions and imbalanced class distributions.

 \paragraph{Data Generation} We simulate a binary classification task using a two-component Gaussian Mixture Model (GMM).
 The input matrix \( X \in \mathbb{R}^{n \times d} \) contains \( n = 100{,}000 \) samples and \( d = 50 \) features, with class labels \( y \in \{0, 1\}^n \) drawn from a Bernoulli distribution with class priors \( P(y = 0) = 0.9 \), \( P(y = 1) = 0.1 \).
 The class-conditional distributions are: